 Christ the Word Catholic School is an inclusive school.
+Our Additional Needs Learning Coordinator is Jackie Glover.
 We provide care and support for all our learners, including those with Additional Educational Needs.
 We ensure that everyone can fulfil their potential and be active as members of our learning community.

 Learners with Additional Learning Needs are members of mixed ability tutor groups.
 Teachers and teaching assistants provide extra help in class and additional help is provided outside mainstream lessons when it is needed, for example literacy and numeracy.
 At other times individual programmes are helpful.
 Teachers work with the Additional Needs Co-ordinator to monitor progress and learning interventions for learners who need extra help and encouragement.